vasylbruchko/FileRenamer/README.md

 	python .\juniper_renamer.py

 Step 4: Select the source and destination directory.
 Customer directory is made up of additional directory containing running.txt files.
-Name.txt directory is the directory with multiple NAMES.txt files.
+Name.cfg directory is the directory with multiple NAMES.cfg files.
+The output directory will create a new directory with the timestamp.

 NOTE: The user does not have to select all four directory, but each pair needs to be chosen.

-Step 5: Click on the Rename Customer Files or Rename Name.txt Files button.
+Step 5: Click on the Rename Customer Files or Rename Name.cfg Files button.

 NOTE: If you didn't select a source and destination, the button will show an Error.